AdobeDocs/experience-manager-64.en/help/sites-developing/i18n-translator.md

 ### Making Languages Available to Authors {#making-languages-available-to-authors}

-After defing a dictionary for a language new to your AEM instance you need to make this available for selection by the authors (for example, for use in **Preferences**):
+After defing a dictionary for a language new to your AEM instance, you need to make this available for selection by the authors (for example, for use in **Preferences**):

 1. To change the list of available languages available in **Preferences** of the **Security** console: